Ludwig-a11/Ludwig-a11/README.md

 - 👋 Hi, I’m @Ludwig-a11
 - 👀 I’m interested in...
-Web Development, Game Development
+Web Development
 - 🌱 I’m currently learning ...
 JavaScript
 - 💞️ I’m looking to collaborate on ... any project which let me learn more
 - 📫 How to reach me ... boue123@gmail.com